 Strong Money / Resources

-On this page you’ll find a list of various products, services, books and tools that I’m a fan of.
+On this page you’ll find various products, services, books and tools that I’m a fan of.

 Only things I use personally or genuinely approve of will make this page.
-And I’ll never recommend anything I don’t believe in.
+I never recommend or promote anything I don’t use genuinely believe in.

 Just to be clear, some of the recommendations have affiliate links.
 For the ones that do, this blog will receive a credit or referral fee if you choose to signup or purchase using the link provided.